Need help improving your site speed? Fill out our form and we’ll take a look under the hood.

 Large images are some of those website elements that can definitely delay load times.
 This does not mean, however, that you should ditch images altogether.
 What you need to do is reduce the size and quality of images to acceptable levels, and steer clear of those with BMP or TIFF formats.

-Because it’s of utmost importance for websites to load quickly in this fast-paced age of the internet and it’s no secret that images can cause page load times to decelerate, newer image formats such as JPEG XR and WebP came into being that come with reduced sizes, but without putting quality on the line.
+Because it’s of utmost importance for websites to load quickly in this fast-paced age of the internet and it’s no secret that images can cause page load times to decelerate, newer image formats such as JPEG, XR, and WebP came into being that come with reduced sizes, but without putting quality on the line.
+Be sure that when you’re formatting your images to save for web and use the appropriate image types as well as size.

 If you can’t help but include numerous images on your page, then it’s a good idea to combine all of them into a CSS sprite.
 In a nutshell, it merges several different images into one, and this will help considerably reduce the number of times a server request is made.